 AG_StrlcpyInt(), AG_StrlcpyUint(), AG_StrlcatInt(), and AG_StrlcatUint() convert an integer to a string representation (equivalent to a printf(3) "%d" or "%u").
 The resulting string is copied to (or concatenated against) the destination buffer.

-The AG_ExportUnicode() function converts the contents of the given UCS-4 text buffer to the specified encoding (again, "US-ASCII and "UTF-8" are handled internally by Agar, other encodings may be specified if iconv is available).
+The AG_ExportUnicode() function converts the contents of the given UCS-4 text buffer to the specified encoding ("US-ASCII and "UTF-8" are handled internally by Agar, other encodings are handled through iconv where available).
 The resulting text is written to the specified buffer dst, which should be of the specified size dstSize, in bytes.
 The written string is always NUL-terminated.

-The AG_LengthUTF8() function counts the number of characters in the given UTF-8 string.
-On success, the function returns 0 the character count is written to rv.
+AG_LengthUTF8() counts the number of characters in the given UTF-8 string.
+On success, it returns 0 the character count is written to rv.
 If the string is not a valid UTF-8 string, the function returns -1.

-AG_CharLengthUTF8() evaluates whether the given byte is the start of an UTF-8 character sequence.
-Returns the sequence length in bytes (or 1 if there is none).
+AG_CharLengthUTF8() evaluates whether the given byte is the start of an UTF-8 character sequence and returns the sequence length in bytes (or 1 if there is none).

-The AG_LengthUCS4() function returns the number of characters in the given UCS-4 text buffer (similarly to strlen(3)).
-The terminating NUL is not included in the count.
+AG_LengthUCS4() returns the number of characters in the given UCS-4 text buffer (analogous to strlen(3)).
+The terminating NUL is not included in the returned count.

-The AG_LengthUTF8FromUCS4() function returns the number of bytes that would be needed to encode the given UCS-4 string in UTF-8 encoding.
-On success, the function returns 0 and writes the count to rv.
-If ucs contains an invalid Unicode character, the function fails and returns -1.
+AG_LengthUTF8FromUCS4() returns the number of bytes that would be needed to encode the given UCS-4 string in UTF-8 encoding.
+On success, it returns 0 and writes the count to rv.
+If ucs contains an invalid Unicode character, it fails and returns -1.

-The AG_CharLengthUTF8FromUCS4() function returns the number of bytes that would be needed to encode the given UCS-4 character as an UTF-8 character sequence.
+AG_CharLengthUTF8FromUCS4() returns the number of bytes that would be needed to encode the given UCS-4 character as an UTF-8 character sequence.

 The AG_Strcasecmp() and AG_Strncasecmp() functions peforms case-insensitive comparison between two C strings s1 and s2.
 The return value is greater than, equal to, or less than 0 depending on whether s1 is lexicographically greater than, equal to, or less than s2.